Laurie Main

 Laurence George "Laurie" Main (29 November 1922 - 8 February 2012) was an Australian actor best known for hosting and narrating the children's series Welcome to Pooh Corner, which aired on The Disney Channel during the 1980s.

 Born in Melbourne, Main moved to the UK at the age of 16, making his acting debut in The Yellow Balloon.
 He emigrated to the United States in 1960, studying with Agnes Moorehead.

 His television and film guest appearances include Wagon Train, Alfred Hitchcock Presents, Maverick, I Spy, The Girl from U.N.C.L.E., Get Smart, The Andy Griffith Show, The Three Stooges Go Around the World in a Daze, That Girl, Ironside, The Monkees, Hogan's Heroes, Mayberry R.F.D., The Ghost & Mrs. Muir, Daniel Boone, Family Affair, Bewitched, The Partridge Family, McMillan & Wife, Land of the Lost, Little House on the Prairie, Punky Brewster and Murder, She Wrote.
 Main also appeared in The Facts of Life Goes to Paris in 1982.

-His stage work included The Diary of a Nobody (1954/5) and Waltz of the Toreadors (1956) in London's West End; and he made several appearances on Broadway.
+His stage work included The Diary of a Nobody (1954–1955) and Waltz of the Toreadors (1956) in London's West End; and he made several appearances on Broadway.

 He also appeared on many television commercials.

-Main also did considerable voice work for Disney, having supplied the voice of Dr. Watson in the 1986 animated film The Great Mouse Detective.
+Main also did considerable voice work for Disney, having supplied the voice of Dr. Dawson in the 1986 animated film The Great Mouse Detective.
 He also narrated the animated shorts Winnie the Pooh Discovers the Seasons (1981) and Winnie the Pooh and a Day for Eeyore (1983), as well as serving as the story reader on many Disney Read-Along records, audio cassettes and compact discs.

 Main died on 8 February 2012 in Los Angeles, California at the age of 89.